How to Get Rid of Millipedes in the House?

 3. Remove Manually

 Using a broom and dustpan, you can sweep them up and dump them in a bucket of soapy water to kill them.
-Manual removal is just one of the ways when it comes to how to get rid of millipedes in the house.
+Manual removal is just one way to eliminate millipedes in the house.

 You could also tie them up in a bag and dump them in the trash.
 After sweeping them, leaving them hale and hearty in your indoor trash can will bring them back inside.

 A vacuum cleaner can also be used here to suck them up before disposal.
 Remember, if the millipedes are not dead, tie them up in a nylon bag before dropping them in th trash can.
-Am sure you don’t want them coming back inside.
+I am sure you don’t want them coming back inside.

 4. Use Indoor Pesticides

-Diatomaceous Earth is a crystalline powder that can be used to deal with a host of pests.
+Diatomaceous Earth is a crystalline powder that can deal with various pests.
 It’s safe to use around humans and animals.

 So, you can sprinkle it around the rooms, foundations, under door gaps, even in houseplant soils, and under the fence.
 This will effectively kill the insect slowly.